ByteOverlord/Watch_Quake/README.md

 * Smooth animation on, torches flicker on the edges of the view
 * R_AliasDrawModel trivial_accept disabled (Incorrect bounding box?)
 * Sound does not playback on app start (Put the game to the dock and open it from there again.)
-* App does not start anymore (Build the app to the watch from Xcode.
-Force quit the app on the watch while Xcode is still running.
-Close Xcode and disconnect the iPhone from the computer.
-Start the app from the watch)
+* App does not start anymore (Build the app to the watch from Xcode).
+There is a 7 day testing period on a 'Free Provisioning' profile.

 ## <a name="requirements"></a>Building Requirements